By Tim Lambert

 The Romans founded London about 50 AD.
 Its name is derived from the Celtic word Londinios, which means the place of the bold one.
 After they invaded Britain in 43 AD the Romans built a bridge across the Thames.
 They later decided it was an excellent place to build a port.
 The water was deep enough for ocean going ships but it was far enough inland to be safe from Germanic raiders.
 Around 50 CE Roman merchants built a town by the bridge.
 So London was born.

 The early settlement at London did not have stone walls but there may have been a ditch and an earth rampart with a wooden palisade on top.

 Then in 61 CE Queen Boudicca led a rebellion against the Romans.
 Her army marched on London.
 No attempt was made to defend London.
 Boudicca burned London but after her rebellion was crushed it was rebuilt.
 Rich people built houses of stone or brick with tiled roofs but most people lived in wooden houses.

 The population of Roman London rose to perhaps 45,000, which seems small to us but it was the largest town in Britain.

 Roman London was also an important port with wooden wharves and jetties.
 Grain and metal were exported and luxury goods were imported.
 (Things like wine, olive oil, glass, fine pottery, silk, and ivory).

-Roman London also had an amphitheatre, which could hold 8,000 people.
+Roman London also had an amphitheater, which could hold 8,000 people.
 Here gladiators fought to the death.
 Cockfighting was also a popular sport.

 The last Roman soldier left Britain in 407 AD.
 Afterwards, during the so-called Dark Ages London was probably abandoned.
 There may have been a few people living inside the walls by fishing or farming but London ceased to be a town.
 But soon it rose again.
 A new town appeared outside the walls on the site of Covent Garden.
 It was much smaller than Roman London with perhaps 10,000 inhabitants.